Two-balloon experiment: Why does the larger balloon expand?

 When the valve is released, air will flow from the balloon at higher pressure to the balloon at lower pressure.
 The lower pressure balloon will expand.
-Figure 2 (above left) shows a typical initial configuration: The smaller balloon has the higher pressure because of the sum of pressure of elastic force Fe which is proportional to pressure (P=Fe/S) plus air pressure in small balloon is greater than air pressure in big balloon.
+Figure 2 (above left) shows a typical initial configuration: The smaller balloon has the higher pressure because of the sum of pressure of the elastic force Fe which is proportional to the pressure (P=Fe/S) plus the air pressure in the small balloon is greater than the air pressure in the big balloon.
 So, when the valve is opened, the smaller balloon pushes air into the larger balloon.
 It becomes smaller, and the larger balloon becomes larger.
 The air flow ceases when the two balloons have equal pressure, with one on the left branch of the pressure curve (r < rp) and one on the right branch (r > rp).

 Equilibria are also possible in which both balloons have the same size.
 If the total quantity of air in both balloons is less than Np, defined as the number of molecules in both balloons if they both sit at the peak of the pressure curve, then both balloons settle down to the left of the pressure peak with the same radius, r < rp.
 On the other hand, if the total number of molecules exceeds Np, the only possible equilibrium state is the one described above, with one balloon on the left of the peak and one on the right.
 Equilibria in which both balloons are on the right of the pressure peak also exist but are unstable.
 This is easy to verify by squeezing the air back and forth between two interconnected balloons.